Download our birding brochure or fill out the form in the sidebar to have one mailed to you.

 - Frontenac State Park Open Year Round w/ Nature Programs & Interpretive walks throughout season 5 Miles north of Lake City.
 View trail map.
 Amenities: 64 Campsites, 14.2 Miles of Hiking Trails, Birding (more than 260 species including migration of Swans & ...
 Read more

-- Hok-Si-La Municipal Park and Campground Open Year Round 1 Mile North of Lake City on Hwy 61 Amenities: Sleeping Cabins, Tent Camping, Picnic Areas, Screened Shelters, Charcoal Grills, Dining Hall Rental, Environmental Education & Interpretive Center Swimming Beach w/o Lifeguard, Volleyball & Basketball ...
+- Hok-Si-La Municipal Park and Campground Open year round for day use.
+1 Mile North of Lake City on Hwy 61 Amenities: Sleeping Cabins, Tent Camping, Picnic Areas, Screened Shelters, Charcoal Grills, Dining Hall Rental, Environmental Education & Interpretive Center Swimming Beach w/o Lifeguard, ...
 Read more

 - State Hardwood Forest 17 miles of hiking trails with several loops, the shortest about 3 miles.
 Rugged; steep hills and valleys.
 Dense hardwood forest and long distance views of sparsely developed valley give a feeling of remoteness.
 Wild ...
 Read more